Sharon plain: Modern

-Before the 20th century, the region was covered by the Forest of Sharon, an open woodland dominated by Mount Tabor oak (Quercus ithaburensis), which extended from Kfar Yona in the north to Ra’ananna in the south.
-The area was called al-Ghāba in Arabic, “The forest, e.g. the great Oak forest of Sharon”.
+Before the 20th century, the region was covered by the Forest of Sharon, an open woodland dominated by Mount Tabor oak (Quercus ithaburensis), which extended from Kfar Yona in the north to Ra'ananna in the south.
+The area was called al-Ghāba in Arabic, "The forest, e.g. the great Oak forest of Sharon".
 The local Arab inhabitants traditionally used the area for pasture, firewood and intermittent cultivation.
+In 1851/2, van de Velde visited the plain of Sharon, and wrote: "The ground was particularly soft and swampy, owing to the waters that flow into it from the hills to the east during and aftter the rains.
+What a treasure all that water must be, considering the drought that generally parches this land!
+But still no general blessing follows.
+Only a few fellahins who, with their black tents of goats' hair, lie skulking in the hollows between the low hills, make any use of it."

 The deforestation of the region began during the rule of the Egyptian Ibrahim Pasha in the 19th century, who had ordered that the oaks be razed so their wood could be used for heating and construction.
-Later, throughout World War I, the oaks were cut off in order to provide heating for the engines of Turkish trains of the Ottoman Empire that passed by.
+Later, throughout World War I, the oaks were cut off to provide heating for the engines of Turkish trains of the Ottoman Empire that passed by.

+81% of all Arab settlement in the Plain of Sharon were constructed on ancient sites, indicating significant continuity in the patterns of settlement from earlier periods.

 Prior to 1948, the region was subordinate to Jaffa Subdistrict and Tulkarm Subdistrict.
 Historically, while some parts of the Sharon plain were very fertile, much of it was swampy and malarial, a condition exacerbated by massive Ottoman deforestation.
 Zionist immigrants arrived in the early 20th century and populated the region with many settlements.

 By 1945, Jaffa Subdistrict had a population of 373,800, consisting of 71% Jewish residents and 29% Palestinian Muslim and Christian residents.
 Tulkarm Subdistrict had a population 86,120, consisting of 17% Jewish residents and 83% Palestinian Muslim and Christian residents.
-During the 1948 Arab–Israeli War, the Arab population of the region left or was expelled almost entirely..
+During the 1948 Arab–Israeli War, the Arab population of the region fled or were expelled almost entirely.

 In 2008, it was the most densely populated region of Israel.